Clinical trials

-The Phase 2 SHINE study is currently recruiting individuals (50 to 85 years of age) who have mild-to-moderate Alzheimer’s disease.
-SHINE will enroll up to 144 participants at sites in the United States and Europe.
-Participants will be randomized to receive either a standard-of-care treatment or the experimental candidate, CT1812 for six months.
-More information may be found at shineADstudy.com or on clinicaltrials.gov under trial identifier NCT03507790.
+The Phase 2 SHINE study recruited 153 individuals (50 to 85 years of age) who have mild-to-moderate Alzheimer’s disease.
+Participants were randomized to receive one of two doses of the experimental candidate, CT1812, or placebo for six months.
+More information may be found on clinicaltrials.gov under trial identifier NCT03507790.

 Clinical Trial Terminology